mrvn/RaspberryPi-baremetal/README.md

-Baremetal tutorial for the Raspberry Pi / Pi b+ / Pi 2
+Bare-metal examples for the Raspberry Pi / Pi b+ / Pi 2
 ======================================================

-This repository contains a series of baremetal examples for the Raspberry Pi (http://raspberrypi.org/).
+This repository contains a series of bare-metal examples for the Raspberry Pi (http://raspberrypi.org/).
 The examples are numbered from simple to complex and many of the later examples reuse the earlier ones, especially the UART.